 To have TOEFL/GRE scores sent to the Graduate School of Arts and Sciences at Columbia University, use institution code 2162.

-- A CV along with official transcripts showing courses and grades from all post-secondary schools attended.
+- Transcripts showing courses and grades from all post-secondary schools attended.

 - A statement of academic purpose

 - A writing sample in English (can be an excerpt, 10-15 pages).

 - A minimum of three reference letters are required.
 At least two must be from academic sources.
 Applicants who have not been enrolled in an academic program for some time may submit letters from supervisors or colleagues in positions of responsibility.